akdasUAF/ForestFireDetection/README.md

 # Forest Fire Detection

 The aim of this project is to create neural network models for forest Fire detection using Flask and TensorFlow, and integrate them into a website for convenient use.
-> Note: This code is not optimized for production enviroment.
+> Note: This code is not optimized for production environment.

 For documentation of the code in this repository, please see the Wiki.
 See below for instructions to install and run the web server.